burnettk/notkeepingitreal.com/_posts/2024-06-27-the-opinionated-software-developer-handbook.md

 ### Python

-#### Never use @staticmethod.
+#### Never use @staticmethod

 Even if the function doesn't depend on anything else in the class right now, using this means you can never call a helper method without repeating the name of the class.
 Just use @classmethod.
-Guido himself regrets adding @staticmethod to the language: https://mail.python.org/pipermail/python-ideas/2016-July/041189.html
+Guido himself regrets adding @staticmethod to the language: <https://mail.python.org/pipermail/python-ideas/2016-July/041189.html>

 #### Avoid overusing instance methods